SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/forcats.md

 {:.output}

-😲 this is new in R version 4 !!
+😲 this setting is new in R version 4 !!

-we used read_csv so it was that way anyway, but there are situations where you may want to use factors, especially for MODELING and PLOTS. essentially when you want character vectors to not be alphabetical.
+We used read_csv so it was that way anyway, but there are situations where you may want to use factors, especially for MODELING and PLOTS. essentially when you want character vectors to not be alphabetical.
 The `forcats` package is intended to make this easier.

 ===